Frequently Asked Questions (FAQs)

 I don't know which academic member of staff I wish to be supervised by...

-Please visit our research and academic staff web pages to help you decide.
-We encourage you to informally contact potential supervisors before application to ensure a suitable project is available; it is helpful to include an up-to-date CV.
-You should name at least one potential supervisor in your personal statement when you apply.
+If you can't find a suitable project on our projects page, please visit our research and academic staff web pages to help you decide on which supervisor you'd like to work with.
+You should then contact your potential supervisors informally before applying to discuss potential alternative projects.
+It is helpful to include an up-to-date CV.
+You should name at least one potential supervisor or project in your personal statement when you apply.

 MRes and PhD Programmes (1+3 degrees)